 Métis Federation of Canada

-In November, 2013 the Métis Federation of Canada launched their new website with their Registrar’s Office open for membership.
+The Métis Federation of Canada launched their new website with their Registrar’s Office open for membership.

 Canada’s Métis are mixed blood people who have their own language, flag, songs and stories and who enjoy exciting traditions and a proud history.